emilimperator/tetris_C/README.md

 ## Acknowledgments

-Built for the *Basic Practice and Programming* course at SKKU, taught by Prof. Sun Jae Lee, starting from the course's SDL2 skeleton (window/renderer setup and drawing helpers).
+Built for the *Basis and Practice in Programming* course at SKKU, taught by Prof. Sun Jae Lee, starting from the course's SDL2 skeleton (window/renderer setup and drawing helpers).
 All game logic — piece definitions, movement, rotation, collision, line clearing, scoring, levels, and the leaderboard — implemented by me.

 ## Author